maharmstone/btrfs/README.md

 If this affects you (i.e. you get a signing error when trying to install the driver), try disabling Secure Boot in your BIOS settings.

+There's also a [Chocolatey package](https://chocolatey.org/packages/winbtrfs) available - if you have Chocolatey installed, try running `choco install winbtrfs`.

 Uninstalling
 ------------